Local connectedness of boundaries for relatively hyperbolic groups: The cut point pretree

-The proof of \cite[Thm.~8]{Swenson00} implies that the action of $\Gamma$ on $R$ is non-nesting and the stabilizer of each interval of $R$ is an elementary subgroup of $\Gamma$.
+The proof of \cite[Thm.~8]{Swenson00} involves several steps, one of which establishes the following.
+For any $\Gamma$--invariant subtree $S$ of $\widehat{K}$, let $S^o$ be the subtree of $S$ obtained by removing all terminal points.
+Then the action of $\Gamma$ on $S^o$ is non-nesting and the stabilizer of each interval of $S^o$ is an elementary subgroup of the convergence action of $\Gamma$ on $M$.
+In this portion of the proof, the hypothesis regarding infinite torsion subgroups is never used.

+Applying these conclusions to $\widehat{K}$ itself, we conclude that the action on the interior $K^o$ of the pretree $K$ is nonnesting and each arc stabilizer in $K^o$ is elementary.
 The action of $\Gamma$ on $K$ is without inversions by Corollary~\ref{cor:KWithoutInversion}.

 Next we show that the action of $\Gamma$ on ${K}^o$ is relative to $\mathbb{P}$.
 Since the action on ${K}^o$ is without inversions, it suffices to show that the action on $R$ is relative to $\mathbb{P}$.
+Indeed, the action on the pretree extends to the intervals $I(x,y)$ such that if any point of $I(x,y)$ is fixed by a subgroup $P$ then $P$ fixes the closed interval $[x,y]$ pointwise; in particular it fixes $x$ and $y$ pointwise, which are members of the pretree.
 It is clear that each $P \in \mathbb{P}$ has a fixed point in $\widehat{K}$.
 To complete the proof, we need to find such a fixed point that lies in the subtree $R$.

-Each $P \in \mathbb{P}$ is finitely generated with a non-nesting action on $R$.
-If no point of $R$ is fixed by $P$, then by \cite[Thm.~3]{Levitt98} some infinite order element $p\in P$ acts hyperbolically on ${R}$ with axis $L$; \emph{i.e.}, $p$ fixes no point in $R$, and there exists a proper embedding of the real line in $R$ whose image $L$ is $p$--invariant and the action of $p$ on $L$ is topologically conjugate to a translation.
+It is shown in \cite[Thm.~14]{PapasogluSwenson06} that the cut point tree $\widehat{K}$ has a canonical topology as a topological $\R$--tree.
+Each $P \in \mathbb{P}$ is finitely generated with a non-nesting action on the topological $\R$--tree $R$.
+If no point of $R$ is fixed by $P$, then by Theorem~\ref{thm:LevittThm3} some infinite order element $p\in P$ acts hyperbolically on ${R}$ with axis $L$; \emph{i.e.}, $p$ fixes no point in $R$, and there exists a proper embedding of the real line in $R$ whose image $L$ is $p$--invariant and the action of $p$ on $L$ is topologically conjugate to a translation.
 The closure of $L$ in $\widehat{K}$ is an interval $[L_{-\infty}, L_{\infty}]$ whose endpoints are distinct ${K}$--equivalence classes of $M$ stabilized by $p$.
 Neither endpoint is a cut point, since they are terminal in $\widehat{K}$, so there is a cut point $c \in (L_{-\infty},L_{\infty})$.
 As $p(c)$ is another such cut point distinct from $c$, the sets $L_{-\infty}$ and $L_{\infty}$ have disjoint closures.
 But $p$ is a parabolic element of the convergence group, so it has a unique fixed point in $M$, which is contained in any closed $p$--invariant subset \cite[\S 2]{Tukia94}, a contradiction.
 We conclude that $P$ has a fixed point in $R$.